iworkflowio/durable-timer/docs/design/database-design.md

-#### Group-Based Partitioning Trade-offs
+#### Namespace-Based Partitioning Trade-offs

-**Cons: API Complexity**
-- **Exposed Abstraction**: Users must understand and provide `groupId` for timer operations
-- **API Surface**: Get, update, and delete operations require both `groupId` and `timerId` parameters
-- **Learning Curve**: Additional concept for users to understand beyond simple timer IDs

-**Pros: Operational Simplicity**
-- **No Complex Resharding**: Avoids building sophisticated data migration mechanisms when changing `numShards` configuration
+**Design Constraint: Fixed numShards per Namespace**
+- **Immutable Configuration**: Once a namespace is created with a specific `numShards` value, it cannot be changed
+- **Lookup Dependency**: Timer lookups depend on `hash(timerId) % numShards` - changing numShards would make existing timers unfindable
+- **Comparison to Other Systems**: Unlike systems like Uber Cadence where `numShards` is globally fixed for the entire cluster, our approach allows different namespaces to have different shard counts

+**Pros: Flexible Scaling Model**
+- **Namespace-Level Flexibility**: New namespaces can be created with appropriate shard counts based on expected load
+- **Workload Isolation**: Different use cases can use namespaces with different scale characteristics (e.g., dev: 16 shards, production: 1024 shards)
+- **No Global Resharding**: Avoids cluster-wide resharding operations that affect all workloads simultaneously
-- **Predictable Performance**: Shard assignment is deterministic and doesn't require cluster-wide coordination
+- **Predictable Performance**: Shard assignment is deterministic within each namespace
-- **Simpler Implementation**: No need for complex resharding algorithms, data movement, or consistency guarantees during resharding operations
+- **Simple Implementation**: No complex data migration or resharding algorithms needed

+**Cons: Namespace Management Overhead**
+- **Planning Required**: Must estimate shard requirements when creating namespaces
+- **API Complexity**: Users must understand and provide `namespace` for all timer operations
+- **Immutable Scaling**: Cannot increase shard count for existing namespaces with high load

 **Impact Assessment**
-- **Limited API Impact**: Only 3 of 4 API endpoints require `groupId` (create timer uses it implicitly for shard assignment)
+- **Superior to Global Fixed Sharding**: More flexible than systems where shard count is fixed cluster-wide
+- **Better Than Dynamic Resharding**: Avoids complexity of live data migration and consistency challenges
+- **Operational Benefits**: Predictable performance characteristics and no resharding downtime
-- **Better Than Alternatives**: Exposing `groupId` is preferable to exposing raw `shardId` or requiring complex client-side shard computation
+- **Trade-off Justification**: Namespace planning overhead is preferable to complex resharding infrastructure
-- **Operational Benefits**: The operational simplicity of avoiding resharding outweighs the minor API complexity increase
-- **Future Flexibility**: Groups can be pre-allocated with appropriate shard counts based on expected load, reducing the need for runtime resharding